-High school seniors should take the completed application and fee to their guidance office to be mailed to the College.
-Immunization records are required prior to registration.
-Consider requesting a copy from your school nurse to be sent with the application.
+High school seniors should take the completed application and fee to their guidance office to be mailed to the College along with a copy of their high school transcript.

 Applicants who have already graduated from high school must request official transcripts from their high school or attach a copy of their high school diploma to the application.
 Applicants who obtained a high school equivalency certificate (GED) should attach a copy of their scores, if available.